obverse Chapter 16· | Turning Signs (Contents) | References | blog |

 When a moment in our experience, of any kind whatever, inspires us with a thought that is true, that means that sooner or later we dip by that thought's guidance into the particulars of experience again and make advantageous connexion with them.For James, the ‘advantageous connexion’ between internal guidance system and external reality is a kind of agreement.— James (1907, 575)

 Any idea that helps us to deal, whether practically or intellectually, with either the reality or its belongings, that doesn't entangle our progress in frustrations, that fits, in fact, and adapts our life to the reality's whole setting, will agree sufficiently to meet the requirement.
-It will hold true of that reality.As an alternative to his “classic” statement of the ‘pragmatic maxim,’ Peirce offered this alternative in the first of his Harvard lectures:— James (1907, 579)
+It will hold true of that reality.As an alternative to his “classic” statement of the ‘pragmatic maxim,’ Peirce offered this formulation in the first of his Harvard lectures:— James (1907, 579)

 Pragmatism is the principle that every theoretical judgment expressible in a sentence in the indicative mood is a confused form of thought whose only meaning, if it has any, lies in its tendency to enforce a corresponding practical maxim expressible as a conditional sentence having its apodosis in the imperative mood.The apodosis is the concluding or consequent clause in a conditional sentence, as opposed to the introductory or if-clause (protasis).
 According to this principle, then, the ‘practical maxim’ corresponding to a ‘theoretical judgment’ would say “If the situation is thus, do this.”— EP2:134-5

 For the pragmatist there is no point in a belief but to organize a life, to guide its actions.
 Peirce (more than James) emphasized the point that the meaning of a genuine belief is in futuro: it is general and can never be exhausted by any number of applications to past or present situations.
-But whatever really guides your conduct, however implicitly, is as real as the actual practice guided by it. [next]
+But whatever really guides your conduct, however implicitly, is as real as the actual practice guided by it.

 As an example of an argument over labels, we might cite a sidebar in Maturana and Varela (1992, 69) on ‘the notion of genetic information,’ where the authors criticize the idea ‘that DNA contains what is necessary to specify a living being.’
 Their point here is that the context (the whole ‘autopoietic network’) is necessary to constitute an organism, so no component (such as DNA) is sufficient to do the job.
 But we can just as well state the point by saying that ‘the genetic information’ must be interpreted by the developmental process which reads it: